Staying in Thailand’s vibrant capital

 Bangkok overview and orientation

-Thailand’s capital, Bangkok, is located in central Thailand on the Chao Phraya River, just 25 kilometres from the coast in the northern part of the Gulf of Thailand.
+Thailand’s capital, Bangkok, is located in central Thailand on the Chao Phraya River, around 30 kilometres from the coast in the northern part of the Gulf of Thailand.

 The city is divided into 50 districts, of which 15 are on the west side of the river (also called the Thonburi side).